jhvanderschee/matt_mulderberg/README.md

 ## How it works

-This website consists of a single HTML and a single CSS file.
+You can create a website that consists of a single HTML and a single CSS file.
 Yet, you still get a multi-page website.
+Curious how that works?
+Look at the examples below.

 ## Example websites